mhearne-usgs/diversity/README.md

    * In some immediate sense, no I don't have a horse in this race.
-     But I *do* care, because I want to live in a society where everyone can contribute to science, regardless of what they look like, how they talk, or what they do in their personal time.
+     But I *do* care, because I want to live in a society where everyone can contribute to science, regardless of what they look like, how they talk, or what they do with their personal time.
 And if that isn't enough of an argument, how about this:
      I've met a lot of other middle-aged white dudes like myself at this conference over the years.
 Don't get me wrong - you guys